 The question of who pays for certain utilities is a basic feature of any lease agreement, and making sure that the different utilities services are established as the tenancy begins is a necessary detail with the move-in process.
 All of LeaseRunner’s residential leases allow for specific language indicating which party, landlord or tenant, is responsible for each utility service.
 The party responsible for the utility service is then obligated to get the service connected with the utility and having the service billed in their name.

 When a required service is not provided

-With certain utilities meant to provided by the landlord the tenant has specific remedies if the service is not provided.
-Either by law or according the rental agreement the landlord may be responsible for supplying heat, air-conditioning, running water, hot water, electricity, gas, a functioning door lock, or another essential item or service.
+With certain utilities meant to be provided by the landlord the tenant has specific remedies if the service is not provided.
+Either by law or according to the rental agreement the landlord may be responsible for supplying heat, air-conditioning, running water, hot water, electricity, gas, a functioning door lock, or another essential item or service.
 NRS 118A.380 addresses the situation where the landlord breaches his responsibility by willfully or negligently failing to provide the utility.
 In that case, according to the statute the tenant must give written notice to the landlord specifying the breach.
 The landlord has 48 hours to remedy the breach, or use best efforts to remedy the breach.
-If Landlord fails to do so within that timeframe the tenant has can choose one of the following four options as a remedy:
+If Landlord fails to do so within that time frame the tenant has can choose one of the following four options as a remedy: